ericheep/meatbags/README.md

 ## use

-After opening and closing the application Meatbags will create two XML files that are automatically loaded on startup and saved on exit.
+After opening and closing the application Meatbags will create a batch of JSON files that are automatically loaded on startup and saved on exit.
 These hold the configuration state of the application and allow easy startup for art install scenarios.

-It its current state Meatbags can read multiple Hokuyo UST-XXLX sensors.

 ## external code